brorarangers/brorarangers.github.io/_posts/2015-09-21-fortwilliam-away-report.md

 subsection:
 layout: post
 title: Goals galore at Claggan Park
-description: Brora Rangers picked up the winning thread again when they accounted for Fort William by 5 goals to 3 in an eventful match at Claggen Park on Saturday.
+description: Brora Rangers picked up the winning thread again when they accounted for Fort William by 5 goals to 3 in an eventful match at Claggan Park on Saturday.
 match-date: 19th September 2015
 match-score: Fort William 3 - 5 Brora
 image: true #images match file name.
 og: yes
 ---
 Fixtures between these two teams always provide thrills,spills and lots of goals and again this was to be the case on Saturday.
-Against the backdrop of Ben Nevis, supporters at Claggen Park were treated to an eight goal feast, as fortunes swung between the teams and delivered a hat-trick for a player from each side.
+Against the backdrop of Ben Nevis, supporters at Claggan Park were treated to an eight goal feast, as fortunes swung between the teams and delivered a hat-trick for a player from each side.

 Brora Rangers eventually ran out winners, but not before a never say die Fort William side gave the Cattachs a real second half scare, after Brora went into the half time break three goals up.